Simple Gifts

 Reading Jeremiah should be a learning experience par excellence, as getting clear on all its details and references - seeking to understand the discoveries of biblical archaeology that relate to it, and all the history of Israel, including the two kingdoms, their kings and their successes and failures, their faithfulness and their apostasy - sets one up to understand both the whole progression of scripture from Genesis to Revelation, and God's plan of salvation set in place "before the foundation of the world."

 Listen and read with a mind open to God's voice.
 Search the scriptures to answer the questions you encounter, search the archaeology to display the truth of God's word verified, search the language to understand better the nuances of God's meaning.
 Read/listen carefully, reverently and inquisitively, and God will show you amazing things!
-You have HIS promise of that!

 We suggest, as usual, starting here: